knoxa/knoxa.github.io/text/names/index.md

 Here, "Alexandra Feodorovna" is linked to "Prince Alexander" and "Alexander" by the Soundex token "A425" at concept node 2, and "General Alexeieff" and "General Alexeiev" are linked by the Soundex token "A421" at concept 6.
 All the names are linked by the Metaphone token "ALKS" at concept 4.

-Metaphone and Soundex encodings weakens the "top concepts are people" assumption because several name tokens will encode to the same string, so the encoded token is a more common object than any of the source tokens that map to it.
+Metaphone and Soundex encodings weaken the "top concepts are people" assumption because several name tokens will encode to the same string, so the encoded token is a more common object than any of the source tokens that map to it.
 This means it is likely to appear lower in the concept lattice with an upwards branch towards concepts carrying the different corresponding source tokens, as you can see above.
 If go with the "top concepts are people" assumption, I get 4 people, which is wrong; General Alexeieff" and "General Alexeiev" are the same person.